computer-geek64/accessible-audio-keyboard/README.md

 # Accessible Virtual Keyboard
 *November 14th, 2018*

+## This project is dedicated to Benjamin Knapp
 A predictive virtual keyboard that can be controlled with two binary inputs.
 This keyboard can be installed on a Raspberry Pi and connected to two [MyoWare Muscle Sensors](https://www.sparkfun.com/products/13723) to allow people with disabilities to communicate concisely and efficiently.

 ## Getting Started